 Hiring a Manager Nearly Wipes Out Net Yield on Short-Term

-On the long-term side, a property management company typically charges around 8% of collected rent, adding roughly $2,175 per year and dropping long-term net yield from 0.5% to 0.3%.
+On the long-term side, a property management company typically charges around 8% of collected rent, which drops long-term net yield from 0.5% to 0.3%.
 Long-term management fees are a smaller dollar drag than short-term simply because the gross revenue base is smaller, but the percentage hit to net yield can be substantial when the starting yield is already thin.
 Explore rental data in the dashboard to see how management fees affect your specific neighborhood.

 Tax Treatment: No State Income Tax, Plus 27.5-Year Depreciation